As states press forward with vote counts, Trump advisers privately express pessimism about heading off Biden’s win

 Said one adviser of the president who speaks to him regularly: “He wants to sow discontent in the public that the election was illegitimate, so he can say he didn’t lose.”

-Hannah Knowles in Phoenix, Reis Thebault in Atlanta and Emma Brown, Derek Hawkins, Rosalind S. Helderman, Michelle Ye Hee Lee and Paul Kane in Washington contributed to this report.
+Hannah Knowles in Phoenix, Reis Thebault in Atlanta, and Emma Brown, Derek Hawkins, Rosalind S. Helderman, Michelle Ye Hee Lee and Paul Kane in Washington contributed to this report.